-Patient-years were calculated considering various periods of compliant lens wear.
+Patient-years were calculated considering various periods of compilant lens wear.
 The subjects that wore their lenses, on average, for 3 weeks out of each 4-week period, for all periods of wear contributed 5,054 patient-years of wear.
-With 7 cases of microbial keratitis for 5,054 patient-years, the incidence of microbial keratitis is 13.9 cases per 10,000 patient-years of lens wear.
+With 7 cases of microbial keratitis for 5,054 patient-years, the incidence of microbial keratitis for 3,054 patient-years of lens were 10,000 patient-years 10,0